Accused of Petty Theft or Shoplifting in the Bay Area?

 Commercial burglary is a ‘wobbler’ – meaning that it can be charged as either a felony or a misdemeanor, depending on the circumstances.
 If you have been charged with commercial burglary, you should speak to an attorney immediately so we can fight to have this charge downgraded to a misdemeanor, or dismissed altogether.

-At Summit Defense Attorneys, we’ve had many cases of commercial burglary completely dismissed.
+At Summit Defense, we’ve had many cases of commercial burglary completely dismissed.
 This is because it’s not uncommon for the Prosecution to try to ‘add’ this charge where there just isn’t enough evidence to support it.
 Often, they are simply unable to prove that someone had the intent to steal when they entered a store.
 For example, imagine someone is browsing in a department store and then decides to take something.
 They put the item in a plastic bag that they are carrying some other things in.
 That might be shoplifting, but it’s not commercial burglary because the person only formed the intent to steal after they entered the store.

 What is theft by false pretenses?